Make it your mission to build your city’s championship fitness team. Here's how:

 Count and total all weekly Group Exercise (GX) attendances.
 Keep in mind that the average club has 650 GX attendances per week, and the world's top performing clubs have over 10,000 GX attendances.
 What total will you have to achieve in order to become the state champion?
 Set that as your three-year goal, and then set quarterly milestones to get you there.

 Structure your timetable based on numbers – allocate more classes to your highest scoring players and programs.
 With this simple play, some teams can double attendance overnight.

 3. Recruit star players

 To win the championship you will need star talent.
 The best schools to recruit from are PE and performing arts.
 Partner with your local ones.
-There are plenty of passionate fitness students and starving performers who will be thrilled to share their passion or take to the stage in exchange for food (and a bit of love).
+There are plenty of passionate fitness students and performers who will be thrilled to share their passion or take to the stage and show what makes them special.